ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.yr/README.md

 https://api.met.no/weatherapi/locationforecast/2.0/documentation

 **Note** - if _"Send missing translations to iobroker.net"_ is activated (default) missing translations will be sent to iobroker.net server.
-No ips or any additional info will be stored or analysed.
+No IPs or any additional info will be stored or analysed.
 Just missing translation.

 ## Icons
 Icons are taken from here [https://api.met.no/weatherapi/weathericon/2.0/documentation](https://api.met.no/weatherapi/weathericon/2.0/documentation) and belongs to yr.no.